akka/akka/akka-docs/src/main/paradox/common/cluster.md

 After gossip convergence a `leader` for the cluster can be determined.
 There is no `leader` election process, the `leader` can always be recognised deterministically by any node whenever there is gossip convergence.
-The leader is just a role, any node can be the leader and it can change between convergence rounds.
+The leader is only a role, any node can be the leader and it can change between convergence rounds.
-The `leader` is simply the first node in sorted order that is able to take the leadership role, where the preferred member states for a `leader` are `up` and `leaving` (see the [Membership Lifecycle](#membership-lifecycle) section below for more  information about member states).
+The `leader` is the first node in sorted order that is able to take the leadership role, where the preferred member states for a `leader` are `up` and `leaving` (see the [Membership Lifecycle](#membership-lifecycle) section below for more  information about member states).